dariocarretta/dariocarretta/README.md

 ## 🌐 About Me

-I'm a passionate Artificial Intelligence student currently pursuing my education at University of Pavia 🎓.
-This background has provided me wiith a wide range of AI-oriented skills, but I am always keen on expanding my knowledge in AI and learn new things about this rapidly evolving field. 📚
+I'm an Artificial Intelligence student currently pursuing my education at University of Pavia 🎓.
+My study background has provided me with a wide range of AI-oriented skills, but I am always keen on expanding my knowledge in AI and learn new things about this rapidly evolving field. 📚

 ## 🌍 Interests and Goals